tomgxz/Kraken/README.md

 - At least one alphanumeric character
 - Illegal characters can be inputted, but will be changed

 In the JavaScript, it will take the content of the input and replace any illegal characters into dashes, then display this name to the user.
 It will also make sure that the form can be submitted until the input matches the given criteria.
 This process is outlined earlier in the document.
+This is an example of client-side validation, where the JavaScript checks the data locally before sending it off to the server.

+##### Importing an exported site
+When the user attempts to import a zip file containing a website, the zip file will be verified to conform with a specific format that exporting will use.
+If any malicious files are found, or any extra files that are not supposed to be there, the website will throw an error client-side before sending it to the server.
+It will also make sure that the HTML files contained are in the correct format.

+##### Uploading data to the CMS
+There will be a whitelist for the allowed files that can be uploaded to the CMS, and these will be checked and validated before they are sent to the server.

+##### Data Sanitization
+Throughout the code, the user input will be checked and cleaned to remove the risk of potentially dangerous or malicious data before being stored in the database.
+For example, to negate the possibility of an SQL injection attack, the library used to manage the database removes any usage of SQL queries in the code, meaning the data inputted cannot be used to execute a query.
+Other attack methods that will be looked into include XSS (cross-site scripting), DDoS (distributed denial of service), and MitM (man in the middle) attacks.